less/less.js/README.md

 Is a stylesheet renderer for Mapnik.
 It's an evolution of the [Cascadenik](https://github.com/mapnik/Cascadenik) idea and language, with an emphasis on speed and flexibility.

+## Installation

+Follow the directions to install [node-zipfile](https://github.com/springmeyer/node-zipfile) and then:

+    npm install mess

 ## MML
 _incompatibility_